Mapsco: History

 In 1996, the first Mapsco CD-ROM was produced, and in 1997, the Dallas Street Guide was the first to be completely digitally produced.
 In 1998, the Dallas and Fort Worth Street guides sold for $31.95.
 Since that time, more new street guides have been produced.
 These include all of the DFW metroplex and exurban areas, all of Central Texas and the Texas Hill Country, Oklahoma City and Tulsa.
 In 2000, Mapsco donated its entire archive to the University of Texas at Arlington.
 In 2001, Mapsco moved the corporate headquarters from the Maple Avenue location to 4181 Centurion Way in Addison, Texas.

 The Roads of... series

 In January 2005, Mapsco acquired the rights to The Roads of... series of state atlases.
 The Roads of Texas was first published in 1988 by Shearer Publishing.
 As of 2008, titles exist for Colorado, New Mexico, Oklahoma, Arkansas, Louisiana, North Carolina, and Kentucky.

 Map & Travel Center locations

 As of 2015, Mapsco has two locations: one in Addison, Texas, located inside their corporate facility and one in Fort Worth, Texas.

-Additionally, the Mapsco.com online store is still available.
+The Mapsco.com online store, and website, shut down.